akitorahayashi/cowsay-mcp/README.md

 - `uv sync` to install the core project dependencies.
 - `uv sync --group dev` if you want local linting/formatting helpers.
 - `uv sync --group demo` before running the MLX demo so that `mlx-lm` is available.
-- Optional: `uv run csay-server` (or `python -m csay.server`) to launch the FastMCP server manually for inspection.
+- Optional: `uv run cowsay-mcp-server` (or `python -m cowsay_mcp.server`) to launch the FastMCP server manually for inspection.

 ## Demo Run
 - Execute `uv run --group demo python -m demo.main`.
 - The script will:
-	- prompt the model to request the `csay` tool via strict JSON,
+	- prompt the model to request the `cowsay-mcp` tool via strict JSON,
 	- render the ASCII-art response via the bundled Python `cowsay` dependency,
 	- send the tool call and output back to the model, requesting a final Japanese response.
 - Expect to see the raw JSON tool call printed first, followed by the model's final answer.